PhyllomeOS/phyllomeos/README.md

 ## Kickstarting Phyllome OS

-Kickstarting Phyllome OS in a virtual machine (VM) using a kickstart file is a great way to test it out before using [burning the ISO](https://github.com/PhyllomeOS/phyllomeos/releases/tag/v.0.2.0-alpha) or commiting to [a bare-metal installation](https://wiki.phyllo.me/deploy/prepare).
+Kickstarting Phyllome OS in a virtual machine (VM) using a kickstart file is a great way to test it out before using [burning the ISO](https://github.com/PhyllomeOS/phyllomeos/releases/tag/v.0.2.0-alpha) or committing to [a bare-metal installation](https://wiki.phyllo.me/deploy/prepare).

-It is also the first step kickstart files.

 * **Requirements:**
     * An x86_64 platform with hardware-assisted virtualization [enabled](https://wiki.phyllo.me/deploy/prepare#enable-hardware-assisted-virtualization)